$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Related Work

-\textbf{{Diffusion features for discriminative tasks:}} Diffusion models have achieved remarkable results in generating semantically rich high-resolution images~\cite{ho2020denoising, dhariwal2021diffusion, stablediffusion, imagen, bao2023all, dit}.
-Several recent works leverage diffusion features beyond image and video synthesis: for zero-shot classification~\cite{clark2024text, diffusion_classifier_23, diffusion_distillation}, detection~\cite{diffusion_detect}, segmentation~\cite{diffusion_segmentation, label_seg}, semantic correspondence~\cite{hyperfeatures, discffusion}, rendering novel views~\cite{featurenerf}, image editing and semantic image manipulation tasks~\cite{plugandplay, asyrp}, and so on.
-Our work is different from prior works in two important ways.
-First, we propose a simple method to \textit{adapt} diffusion features for discriminative tasks without the need to distill~\cite{diffusion_distillation}, train an expensive hyper-network~\cite{hyperfeatures}, or generate synthetic data~\cite{jahanian2021generative}.
-Second, we go beyond leveraging diffusion features and interpret \textit{how} visual information is packed with the model's architecture.\\ \textbf{Interpreting diffusion features:} Some recent studies aim at understanding and interpreting diffusion models.
-Plug-and-Play~\cite{plugandplay} performs PCA analysis on intermediate features of Stable Diffusion~\cite{stablediffusion} and find that intermediate features reveal localized semantic information shared across objects, while early layers capture high-frequency details.
+\textbf{Interpreting diffusion features:} Some recent studies aim at understanding and interpreting diffusion models~\cite{dewan2024diffusion, basu2024mechanistic, chefer2023hidden}.
+Plug-and-Play~\cite{plugandplay} performs PCA analysis on intermediate features of Stable Diffusion~\cite{stablediffusion} and finds that intermediate features reveal localized semantic information shared across objects, while early layers capture high-frequency details.
 However, their analysis is based only on $20$ real and generated humanoid images, limiting the generalizability of their findings to different domains and model architectures.
 Authors of ~\cite{guo2024dit} explore how diffusion features vary with the underlying architecture.
-While valuable, this analysis is also done on a per-image basis thus not offering a holistic and an in-depth interpretation of the models' internal states.
+Similarly, the effect of cross-attention layers to image attributes~\cite{voynov2023p+} and semantic information at different timesteps~\cite{mahajan2024prompting, patashnik2023localizing} have been studied by progressively conditioning text prompts.
+While valuable, these analyses are also done on a per-image basis and do not offer a holistic and in-depth interpretation of the models' internal states.
 Diffusion Lens~\cite{toker2024diffusion} analyzes the text encoder of diffusion models by generating images from its intermediate representations.
-By contrast, our work aims to mechanistically interpret the opaque \textit{visual} diffusion features when conditioned on blank prompts using sparse autoencoders.
+By contrast, our work mechanistically interprets the opaque \textit{visual} diffusion features when conditioned on blank prompts using sparse autoencoders.